 We have an evergreen authorization from the Board for the purchase of up to four million common shares in any calendar year.
 During the fiscal year ended September 30, 2020, we purchased 1.5 million common shares at an aggregate cost of \$28.5 million, which are held as treasury shares.
 We purchased 1.0 million common shares at an aggregate cost of \$42.8 million, which are held as treasury shares, during the fiscal year ended September 30, 2019.
-We had no purchases of common shares during the fiscal year ended September 30, 2019.
-We had no purchases of common shares during the fiscal year ended September 30, 2019.
+We had no purchases of common shares during the fiscal year ended September 30, 2018.